Sauber C21: Racing history

 The C21 proved quick in the early stages of the year, and Sauber was the fifth fastest team behind Ferrari, Williams, McLaren and Renault.
 Although both Heidfeld and Massa were eliminated from the Australian Grand Prix in a first corner accident, they took a double-points finish in Malaysia, with Massa scoring in only his second grand prix.
 A further points haul was won at Barcelona, and single points were taken by Heidfeld at Silverstone and Hockenheim, and by Massa at the Nürburgring.

 However, the team could have scored more points if not for technical problems with the C21 and mistakes from the drivers.
 Heidfeld's brakes failed at Interlagos, and he was delayed by a radio communications problem at Imola and collided heavily with the lapped Takuma Sato's Jordan after losing control under braking at the Austrian Grand Prix.
 Both he and Massa also suffered electronic problems in Canada which caused them to exceed the pitlane speed limit and incur drive-through penalties as a result.

 Massa also retired from several races after driver errors and collisions with other cars, most notably at the Italian Grand Prix.
 His contact with Pedro de la Rosa's Jaguar earned him the sport's inaugural ten-place grid penalty for the next race at Indianapolis, and Sauber opted to replace him with the highly experienced Heinz-Harald Frentzen for that race, and ultimately the season as well.

 Heidfeld was more consistent, only retiring from three races, but the C21 slipped off the pace in the latter half of the championship, and Sauber did not score any points in the final five grands prix.
 The slump in performance occurred at Spa, where the drivers could only qualify in 17th and 18th positions.
 Although the next races were an improvement, the team was still regarded as lucky to a certain extent in keeping its eventual fifth place in the Constructors' Championship with eleven points, ahead of the resurgent Jordan, BAR and Jaguar teams.

-Livery
+Sponsorship and livery

 The C21 was turned out in almost exactly the same livery as the C20; a blue, turquoise/teal and white colour scheme derived from sponsors Petronas and Credit Suisse.
 Red Bull also continued as a sponsor, featuring on the C21's airbox.

 A Malaysian flag present on the bargeboard at the Malaysian Grand Prix.

 Sauber supported the international campaign against AIDS in the last three races; Italian, United States and Japanese.
 The barge boards of the cars were painted white and have slogan "Stop AIDS" and the campaign logo on it.